rob-letts/personal-site/README.md

 👋

-A simple 'contact me' SPA built primarily with Vue 3 and vanilla CSS.
+A super minimal 'contact me' SPA built primarily with Vue 3 and regular CSS.

-Responsive design built using no media-queries.
+Responsive layout built using no media-queries and a fluid typography.

-Access site here.
+Site available here: TBC.